gitter-badger/framework-6/README.md

 ----------

-C++ framework is a collection of functionality that is not specific to an individual Corvusoft solution.
+This framework is a collection of functionality that is not specific to an individual Corvusoft solution.
 It's intended to present a clean and reliable set of interfaces to common business objects and functionality.

 ## Features